 If invited as an alternate, students must also accept or decline the offer within the designated response time and fulfill the same requirements as directly accepted students to remain as an alternate.

-Health Requirements for Admission
+Clinical Rotation Health Requirements

-Students assigned to clinical rotations must meet the health requirements mandated by the clinical facilities.
 The following health requirements must be completed and maintained throughout the clinical rotation:

 - Measles, Mumps, Rubella (MMR)